OpenGradient/erc-onchain-agent/agent-erc.md

 Question: the input question you must answer
 Thought: you should always think about what to do
-Action: the action to take, should be one of [TransferTokenTool, ExchangeTokenTool, ViewTokenstool] Action Input: the input to the action
+Action: the action to take, should be one of [TransferTokenTool, ExchangeTokenTool, ViewTokensTool] Action Input: the input to the action
 Observation: the result of the action
 ... (this Thought/Action/Action Input/Observation can repeat N times)